array(1) {

 To enter a class in Canvas for the first time, use the private URL provided by your instructor in the welcome letter.
 After that, you will log in to our school specific Canvas URL.

-Students should join their live class sessions by clicking the link found on their Canvas course pages, as seen in the image below.
-This will launch Zoom (previously installed) automatically.
+Students should join their live class sessions by clicking the link found on their Canvas course pages.
+This will launch (previously installed) Zoom automatically,

 In some exceptional circumstances (power outages, technical difficulties, loss of access to Canvas), students may need alternative ways to join the live class by using the meeting ID or a call-in phone number.
 These will be provided by the course instructor in their orientation and course syllabi.